-- Annual Maintenance charges, DP charges and other charges deducted from your account.
+- Charges: The account balance will be negative if there aren't sufficient funds in the account and Annual Maintenance charges, DP charges and other charges are deducted from the account.

 - Utilisation of collateral margin: The collateral margin obtained by pledging securities is not included in the funds statement.
 Therefore, if collateral margin is utilised to take positions, the funds statement may display a negative balance.

 - A client has an opening balance of ₹1000 and collateral margin of ₹1000 from stocks.

 - A position is taken that requires ₹2000, and collateral margin is utilised for this position.

 - ₹2000 will be debited from the funds statement at the end of the day, and the balance in the Zerodha account will become -₹1000.